mizu-bai/TorchPIP-Experiments/README.md

 # Direct-PIP

-Simple Implementation of PIPs on top of MSA-2.0
+Simple Implementation of PIPs on top of MSA-2.0 without Optimization